Journal Entry Basics

 Screen Shot 2022-03-07 at 10.54.51 AM

-Validating Your Journal Entry
+Validating Your Journal Entries

 To validate and track your park's revenue, there are recommended supplemental reports you can use as outlined below.